henriimmonen/UniMarket/README.md

 #### Features of the application include
 + Registering form for users
-+ Login page for users
++ Login/Registering page for users
 + Page showing all items for sale
 + Logged in users can post an item for sale
 + Logged in users can see their posted items on their personal page